Control Relations

 def output[3] = 2022, 12, 31

-Additionally, Rel provides a Visualization Library with some built-in relations that allows users to enhance the data with MIME types.
+Additionally, Rel provides a Visualization Library with some built-in relations that allows users to enhance data with MIME types.

 For example, you can use the relation markdown